5T33Z0/OC-Little-Translated/M_EFI_Upload_Chklst/README.md

 ## OpenCore EFI Upload Checklist

 Before sharing your OpenCore EFI and config.plist with the world, you should remove any personalized settings which are not part of the stock configuration of the system/mainboard the EFI and config is developed for.
-This includes removing any SSDTs, DeviceProperties and Kexts for 3rd party components that are not part of the stock configuration of the system/mainboard to guarantee maximum compatibilty.
+This includes removing any SSDTs, DeviceProperties and Kexts for 3rd party components that are not part of the stock configuration of the system/mainboard to guarantee maximum compatibility.

 **Work through the following checklist and adjust the settings accordingly:**